hammy275/python-movefile-restart/README.md

 ## Installation

-`pip install -e .` or `pip3 install -e .`, depending on your configuration of Python and Pip.
+`pip install movefile-restart` or `pip3 install movefile-restart`, depending on your configuration of Python and Pip.

 ## Usage